CiscoTestAutomation/genietelemetry/docs/usage.rst

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml
+        bash$ telemetry -testbed_file /path/to/testbed.yaml
                            -uid "this_is_an_example"

 ``-loglevel``
-    Specifies the logging level for GenieMonitor.
-Use this to increase or decrease GenieMonitor module's log output level for debugging purposes.
+    Specifies the logging level for Telemetry.
+Use this to increase or decrease Telemetry module's log output level for debugging purposes.
 May be specified in UPPERCASE or lowercase.

     .. code-block:: bash

-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml -loglevel INFO
+        bash$ telemetry -testbed_file /path/to/testbed.yaml -loglevel INFO
-        bash$ geniemonitor -testbed_file /path/to/testbed.yaml -loglevel DEBUG
+        bash$ telemetry -testbed_file /path/to/testbed.yaml -loglevel DEBUG

 .. _log level: https://docs.python.org/3/howto/logging.html#logging-levels